taliajmallo/rpgs/campaigns/5e Modern/Story/StoryCards.md

 # Jobs
 ## Main quests
-### <???>
+### Mission: Exogeni Satellite Lab
-Prerequisites: None
+- Prerequisites: None
-Expected Benefits: Value 10 payday per participant, story progress
+- Expected Benefits: Value 10 payday per participant, story progress
-Summary:
+Summary: Jane, an information broker that works with the party, has a contact for a time-sensitive job with a big payout.
 #### Opportunity: Observe Security
 Cost: Value 10 favor, a successful DC 10 stealth check, or a successful DC 15 bluff check.